Cwickniss/agentic/README.md

 https://www.linkedin.com/in/eddonner/

 If you'd like to go more deeply into LLMs and Agents:
 - I have intensive online courses that cover this material, and tons more, with juicy commercial projects.
 An 8 week journey into all things LLM engineering, including RAG and fine-tuning.
 A 6 week adventure into Agentic AI.
+A 4 week deep dive into deploying AI for Production on the cloud with AIOps.
 And a briefing for leaders and founders on building a valuable AI business.
 [This post explains my courses and curriculum](https://edwarddonner.com/2025/05/28/connecting-my-courses-become-an-llm-expert-and-leader/).
 Please do get in touch if you decide to take any of them.
 - I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson

 ## Pre-Setup: running Ollama locally with Open-Source